Meet Our Team

 In his free time, Alex enjoys outdoor activities with his wife and son.
 He always seeks to push his limits and explore his potential through ultramarathons.

-• Claire House, LSW
+Claire House, LCSW

 THERAPIST